ArctosDB/documentation-wiki/_documentation/specimen-results.markdown

 Specimen data are often much more complex than can readily be represented in a tabular format.
 Arctos provides embedded data object to address the most common situations.

+Many queries also consider only "preferred" or "most important" data (often an arbitrary distinction).
+Contact us for more information.

 ### Locality

 Many specimens have multiple locality associations.
 Only one is generally available.
 Turn on "JSON Locality" to see all locality data.